luantty2/pheromone_keyboard/readme.md

 #### Photographer keymap

 With photographer keymap, besides tap letter key once, you're also allowed to tap it twice or 3 times, it will give different cc numbers according to your tapping times, with which you can handle up to 78 cc numbers.
 The assignment is the same as default keymap.
-With this keymap you have

 #### Writer keymap